 The Stewart

 This version of Marty Sherman's Stewart was given to me by Randy Stetzer and is slightly different than the recipe you find in most books.
 The typical version you find has Pheasant Tippets for the tail.
-Randy sent me a couple of pictures of some that both he and Marty had tied and they had two tone hackle fibers for the tail, a combination of black and orange.
+Randy sent me a couple of pictures of some that both he and Marty had tied, featuring two-tone hackle fibers for the tail, a combination of black and orange.

 Thread: Black 6/0 Danville